Part VII Insights - Summary of key stages of a Part VII transfer

 - drafting of all of the necessary Court documents (these are numerous & onerous to prepare!)

-- close liaison with the PRA, FCA, EEA regulators and any overseas regulators to gain their consent to the proposed transfer
+- extensive liaison with the PRA, FCA, EEA regulators and any overseas regulators to gain their consent to the proposed transfer

 - communication with all of the transferor and transferee policyholders – some waivers may be applied for to exclude certain groups of policyholders who are totally unaffected but these are becoming increasingly difficult to obtain